csg-org/CompactConnect/backend/compact-connect/docs/onboarding/JURISDICTION_COMPACT_ONBOARDING.md

 ## Ensure Jurisdiction License Names and Adverse Actions are compatible with System

 ### Translate License Names
-Each compact supports a specific set of license types, as defined under the `license_types` field in the `cdk.json` file.
+Each compact supports a specific set of license types, as defined under the `license_types` field in the [`cdk.json`](../../cdk.json) file.
 As part of onboarding, the jurisdiction is responsible for translating their license names to correlate with the names defined for the compact.

 ### Translate Adverse Actions
-In addition to license names, jurisdictions will be responsible for this translating their jurisdiction specific adverse action types for system recognized types.
+In addition to license names, jurisdictions will be responsible for translating their jurisdiction specific adverse action types for system recognized types.
 Currently, these have yet to be defined, but will be in the future.
-TODO - define adverse action types

 ## Determine Jurisprudence Requirements
 The jurisdiction must notify the commission as to whether or not there are jurisprudence requirements for licensees